 Just as there are many fish in the sea, there are many people surfing the internet.
-Your website (indeed, your whole SEO and marketing campaign) is your “fishing net” so the question isn’t whether or not your site’s purpose is to “catch fish”, the question is whether or not your “net” has any holes!
+Your website (indeed, your whole SEO and marketing campaign) is your “fishing net” so the question isn’t if your site’s purpose is to “catch fish”, the question is does your “net” has any holes!
 In fact, every website is meant to “catch fish” - that’s why all the websites make up the “Internet”!

 1. Differentiate Your Net

 One of the most important and effective ways to differentiate your website is to make your UVP (Unique Value Proposition) one of the first things on the homepage.
 In other words, what makes your site/product/service so special?
 What have you got that your competitors don’t?
 Sometimes websites will place this UVP covertly in the tagline/slogan, the introductory information, or within the benefits.
 Another effective method of showing off your UVP is to create a “Comparison Table” that shows your product/service’s benefits and features in comparison with your competitors’.
 (It should go without saying that this should only be done if your product/service outweighs the benefits/features of your competitors’.)

 There are two things that make your “net” tighter than others: 1.
 Lower Price, and/or, 2.
 Better Quality.
 Is your site purely informational/non-profit?
 Then give your readers/followers better quality information or better quality “freebies”!
 If you’re a business, do you have a lower price than other competitors?
 Show it off.
 Are your products/services of a higher quality than your competitors?
 Make it known.
 Are your products/services BOTH better quality and less expensive than your competitors’?
 DON’T BE SHY ABOUT THIS!
 Doing these things will make certain that less of your audience “slips through”.
 There is one caveat, however: If your product/service is less-expensive, make it clear that it is not at the expense of quality!